NaiboWang/CommandlineConfig/Readme.md

 #### Store configuration parameters to local file or a database

-The whole configuration parameters can be stored in a local file in JSON mode or uploaded to a remote server such as mongodb.
+The whole configuration parameters can be stored in a local file in JSON mode or uploaded to a remote server such as `mongodb`.
 You only need to get the corresponding JSON sequence of parameters through the `info = config.get_config()` command and then serialized with `json` library.

 For example, to store the `config_with_name` configuration to a local file: